How to Arrange and Write a Good CV

 Assistant Bar Manager

-I supervised 5 staff members and created promotional events that increased company’s profits by 20% during my employment period in the company.
+I supervised 5 staff members and created promotional events that increased the company’s profits by 20% during my employment period in the company.

 For certain job positions such as professors, physicians, or researchers, it is wise to include specialist experience.
 For an example, professors may provide information such as ‘Foreign Lecturing’, ‘Teaching Experience’, ‘Lectures and Presentations’, and so forth.
 Here is an example: